VARIOUS OTHER LINKS

 Peter Bloxsom is an Australian freelance writer and web developer.
 His articles, fiction, reviews, essays, humour, poems and other writings have appeared in print and online over a period of thirty years or so.
 As well as editing and publishing 14 by 14, he co-edits (with Paul Stevens) an ezine of assorted poetry and prose, The Chimaera.

 David Anthony is a British businessman and a Fellow of the Royal Society of Arts.
 His second poetry collection, Talking to Lord Newborough, was published in the United States by Alsop Review Press in 2004.
-He is an administrator at Sonnet Central (see left column for link) and his own website is at http://www.davidgwilymanthony.co.uk/ .
+He is an administrator at Sonnet Central (see below for link) and his own website is at http://www.davidgwilymanthony.co.uk/ .

 Rhina P. Espaillat was born in the Dominican Republic and writes in English and in her native Spanish.
 She also translates, most notably the work of St. John of the Cross into English, and Robert Frost into Spanish.
 She lives in Newburyport, Massachusetts with her sculptor husband, Alfred Moskowitz, and is active with several literary organizations in the area, including the Powow River Poets.
 Her ten published collections — seven books and three chapbooks — include, most recently, a bilingual volume of essays and poems titled Agua de dos rios (Water from Two Rivers) and a collection of short stories, El olor de la memoria/The Scent of Memory, published in the D. R. in 2006 and 2007, respectively.
 Her most recent poetry books published in the U. S. in English alone are The Shadow I Dress In (2004) and Playing at Stillness (2005).
 Her awards include the T. S. Eliot Prize in Poetry, the Wilbur Award, the Howard Nemerov Sonnet Award (twice), three of the yearly prizes given by the Poetry Society of America, several from the New England Poetry Club, the Robert Frost Foundation’s “Tree at My Window” Award, and several national awards from the Dominican Republic’s Ministry of Culture, among others.